justinqpham/ai-watermark-remover/README.md

 # AI Watermark Remover

-A clean, Apple-style web application for detecting and removing hidden watermark characters from text.
+A clean and simple web application for detecting and removing hidden watermark characters from text.
+I have no use for this but I was very peeved that all the other ones are dog shit and they have the audacity to charge money for it 🙄

+No log obviously because I literally cannot care any less

 ## Features
 - 🔍 **Hidden Character Detection**: Automatically detects invisible watermark characters